-For a company, even a highly structured one, the real limitation of a locally implemented infrastructure lies not only in the need to maintain and constantly update its hardware and software but above all in the opportunities to access data.
-Having access to data, developing algorithms for analysis and processing it, as well as training Machine Learning models, requires a relevant economic effort, time, and resources that cannot easily be estimated.
+For a company, even a highly structured one, the fundamental limitation of an infrastructure implemented locally lies not only in the constant need to maintain and update the infrastructure’s hardware and software components but, above all, in the opportunities to access data.
+Having access to data, developing algorithms for analysis and processing it, and training Machine Learning models, requires a relevant economic effort, time, and resources that cannot easily be estimated.

 The relevance of Edge Computing

 Edge computing consists of data processing on the spot, where it is collected.